About Tampa Community Hospital, A Campus of Memorial Hospital of Tampa, ER

-Whether its chest pain, broken bones or a deep cut that needs stitches, we're prepared to take care of your medical needs 24 hours a day, 7 days a week.
-Our board-certified Emergency physicians, physician assistants, nurses and paramedics are trained to handle any medical crisis.
-We are committed to providing immediate, expert care for children and adults.
+Our trained ER staff is prepared to care for all your emergency medical needs 24 hours a day, seven days a week.
+Our on-site, board-certified emergency physicians, physician assistants, nurses and paramedics are trained to handle any medical crisis and work together to ensure the quality of your care.

 - Private patient triage area